 There are a couple of campgrounds here that are in the Cape Breton Highlands National park.
 This is a beautiful area.
 Ingonish is a full service community so you should be able to find everything you need.

-Folks often call Ingonish the 'Gateway to the Highlands' and, as such has a variety of accommodations.
+Folks often call Ingonish the 'Gateway to the Highlands'.

 Are you a golfer?
 Highlands Links is a top rated golf club nestled in the middle of the Cape Breton Highlands National Park.
 Reservations for a tee time are definitely needed!